Liz Keogh Palmer

 Known for her ability to build costumes on a grand scale, Liz was nominated for both an AACTA (Australian Academy of Cinema and Television Arts) and APDG (Australian Production Designers Guild) AWARD for her Costume Designs on fantasy feature film GODS OF EGYPT.
 Liz embraced the use of modern technology to produce some of the more intricate of her designs, using 3D and digital printing, along with laser cutting.
 Building thousands of costumes with the help of a crew that numbered over seventy, Gods of Egypt has been Liz’s most challenging film to date.

-Liz is currently designing costumes for Blacklab Entertainment and Dingo Productions’ upcoming family film BUCKLEY’S CHANCE, which is being directed by Tim Brown.
+Liz recently finished designing costumes for Blacklab Entertainment and Dingo Productions’ family film BUCKLEY’S CHANCE, directed by Tim Brown.